What’s New

 Only 5 servings of each option is available per day, so it’s best to head down for an early lunch or make reservations if you want to be assured of your bowl of tomato goodness.

-There are of course way more hidden tomato treasures to be discovered around Komatsu, which we hope you will chance upon on your adventures, just like we did!
+There are certainly way more hidden tomato treasures to be discovered around Komatsu, which we hope you will chance upon on your adventures!
 If you have other recommendations, we’d love to hear them!
 Do DM us on Instagram or Facebook @explorekomatsu.